cryptiklemur/AssetBundleBuilder/README.md

 # AssetBundleBuilder

 Command line tool for building Unity asset bundles for RimWorld mods.
 No repository cloning or Unity project setup required.

 ## Prerequisites

-Unity Editor Required: This tool requires Unity Hub and a Unity Editor installation (e.g., 2022.3.35f1) to build asset bundles.
+**Automatic Unity Installation**: On Windows and macOS, if Unity is not found, the tool will automatically prompt to download and install Unity Hub and the required Unity Editor version.
+On Linux, manual Unity Hub installation is required.

 The tool will:

-- Auto detect Unity installations in standard locations
+- Auto-detect Unity installations in standard locations
+- Automatically install Unity Hub and Unity Editor if missing (Windows/macOS)
 - Create temporary Unity projects automatically
 - Handle all Unity project configuration

-Download Unity Hub from [unity.com/download](https://unity.com/download) and install the required Unity version through it.
+For manual installation, download Unity Hub from [unity.com/download](https://unity.com/download) and install the required Unity version through it.

 ## Installation